atreyasha/dotfiles/develop.md

     2. Automatically merge upstream changes to latex layer which are coped/modified

+6. Monitor configuration

+    1.  use `autorandr` for more automatic monitor configuration

+    2.  or alternatively look for another program which only detects without automatically changing -\> perhaps just using `autorandr` python script installed via `pip`

+    3.  or perhaps create AUR repository to do this directly

-6. I3
+7. I3

+    1.  convert i3-cycle to i3-ipc and port everything to AUR/pypi

-    1.  think about using xautolock/xss-lock to circumvent some manual pid checking and possibly extra sleep:
+    2.  think about using xautolock/xss-lock to circumvent some manual pid checking and possibly extra sleep:
         <https://github.com/i3/i3lock/issues/275>

-7. Mimeapps
+8. Mimeapps

     1.  synchronize mime system program defaults to same as ranger\'s rifle

-8. System(d)
+9. System(d)

     1.  disable dpms/dim when video is playing: see bug report
         <https://github.com/qutebrowser/qutebrowser/issues/5504>